gregoryv/draw/README.md

 ## TODO

 - Labeled arrows
-- Optionally hide methods that implement an interface if it's part of the diagram, minimizing duplication.
 - Link to optional godoc service
 - More shapes
     - Note
     - Circle
-- Calculate correct width of text elements based on font

 ## Class diagram